Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation: Proposed Method

-The kernel sampling algorithm $\mathrm{Sampling(\cdot)}$ is detailed in Algorithm~\ref{alg:sampling}, where $stride\_v$ and $stride\_h$ denote the vertical and horizontal strides.
+The kernel sampling algorithm is detailed in Algorithm~\ref{alg:sampling}, where $stride\_v$ and $stride\_h$ denote the vertical and horizontal strides.

+Similarly, we can get the personalized kernels of the input IR image $\mathcal{K}_{I}$.
 The personalized kernels sampled from the 3D common feature tensors are expected to capture the intrinsic features of a person, regardless of illuminations, poses, view angles, modalities \etc.

-To achieve the difference of personalized kernels of two person images, the contrastive kernels are defined as:
+To compute the difference of personalized kernels of two person images, the contrastive kernels are defined as:

-Kernels used in conventional correlation are generated by separate input images, while the contrastive kernels of the RGB (IR) image are dynamically generated depending on the paired IR (RGB) image, expecting to attend to their difference between the input paired persons.
+The contrastive kernels of the RGB (IR) image are dynamically generated depending on the paired IR (RGB) image, expecting to attend to their difference between the input paired persons, while kernels used in conventional correlation are generated by separate input images.

-\textbf{Contrastive correlation.} The contrastive features of R contrasted with I ($F_{R}^{I}$) and I contrasted with R ($F_{I}^{R}$) are computed by taking the correlation between $F_{R}$ and $F_{I}$ with contrastive kernels $K_{RI}$ as:
+\textbf{Contrastive correlation.} The contrastive features between $R$ and $I$ are computed by taking the correlation between $F_{R}$ and $F_{I}$ with contrastive kernels $\mathcal{K}_{RI}$ respectively as:

+where $F_{R}^{I}$ represents the contrastive features of $R$ contrasted with $I$, and $F_{I}^{R}$ is the contrastive features of $I$ contrasted with $R$.
+Meanwhile, $\bigotimes$ denotes the correlation operation.

-where $\bigotimes$ denotes the correlation operation.
-After obtaining the contrastive features of R and I, a fully connected (FC) layer followed by sigmoid activation function is deployed to calculate the difference score $D_{R}^{I}$ and $D_{I}^{R}$ between R and I as:
+After obtaining the contrastive features of $R$ and $I$, a FC layer followed by sigmoid activation function is deployed to calculate the difference score $D_{R}^{I}$ and $D_{I}^{R}$ between $R$ and $I$ as: